top of page

 UPHG collaborates with PRV for new master thesis

+November 2025.
 UPHG and the Swedish Intellectual Property Office (PRV) will collaborate on a master thesis in digital humanities.
-The master thesis will help PRV develop methods to automatically extract and organize bibliographic data from different types of older patent specifications from the Swedish Patent Database.
+The master thesis will help PRV develop methods to automatically extract and organize bibliographic data from different types of older patent specifications from the Swedish Patent Database .
 The project will take place during the of spring 2026.
 We look forward to the results!

 UPHG organizes a workshop on SHPI with Intercyd